 When I was in high school I thought I wanted to be an artist when I grew up.
-For all my electives I chose art classes but they never seemed to fit with my required class scheduled.
+For all my electives I chose art classes but they never seemed to fit with my required class schedule.
 I would get placed in classes such a criminal justice and psychology.
-I went on to study Biology in college and then Forensic Science as a Masters degree.
+I went on to study Biology in college and then Forensic Science as a Master's degree.
 I spent my career working in a private forensic DNA lab.
-The Universe laughed and I now apply psychology of ancient wisdom to the criminal justice community to improve the quality of work an life; oh and I just started watercolor painting too!
+The Universe laughed and I now apply the psychology of ancient wisdom to the criminal justice community to improve the quality of work and life; oh and I just started watercolor painting too!

 The crime lab was my home in the criminal justice field

 I worked many ‘jobs’ in the crime lab.
 I was a technician supporting other analysts; a casework analyst testing evidence in the lab and testifying to my findings; a technical leader responsible for overseeing a bustling lab often balancing the trio of making procedures and processes better/faster/cheaper; then a director overseeing the laboratory operations.
 I experienced working and or managing high profile homicide cases, mass and natural disasters from around the world, volume cases of property crimes, and then thousands and thousands of untested sexual assault kits.

 Living in a cloud of stress & trauma